The Worm Lady® Live Feeder Insects for your Reptiles & Exotic Pets

 Photo by: Emily Loop

 "This picture is of my 13th rescued leopard gecko!
 He was giving me a hard time!
 See his feet are orange!
-He was kept on calci-sand that sadly was bedded for 3 sheds!
+He was kept on 'calci-sand' - and sadly was bedded on it for 3 sheds!
 He wouldn't eat for nothing!
 Annie suggested Horn Worms and well ... this is the result!
 Sadly the store I was buying worms off, who actually got their worm supply from Annie, was closing down and they gave me a card to get a hold of her.
 That was the best phone call I ever made!

+...
 And at 'The Worm Lady' the prices don't break the bank!
-I have not once had a cricket die unless it's being chewed on by a beardie or leo!
-Worms, all types, horns, silks, all are always amazing!
+I have not once had a cricket die - unless it's being chewed on by a beardie or leo!
+Worms, of all types: horns, silks, supers, wax or butters all are always amazing!
 High quality!
 Not only are her insects top quality but she is also amazing in educating you on what each and every single worm she has does and what it will do for your reptile!

 If you're not buying from Annie I suggest you start to order!
 You won't regret it. :)"